Announcing the second session:

 AWS has been gracious enough to sanction our use of their wonderful facility for this event.
 Located in historic East Aurora, 30 minutes from downtown Buffalo, AWS has a gym and auditorium, 13 acres of grounds and playing fields, and adjoins a wooded park.

-with mail-in registration.
+with mail-in application.

 (The form is on the third page of the pdf file.)